runtools/run/docs/content/reference/resources.md

 }
 ```

-To implement a resource in JavaScript (the only language supported for now), you must export a function that returns an object containing all the methods defined in the resource.
+To create a JavaScript implementation (the only language supported for now), you must export a function that returns an object containing each implemented method.

 The above example could be implemented as follows: